ivy-llc/ivy/docs/partial_source/deep_dive/ivy_frontends_tests.rst

 ------------------------------

-The frontend instance method tests are similar to the frontend function test, but instead of testing the function directly we test the instance method of the frontend class.
+The frontend instance method tests are similar to the frontend function test, but instead of testing the function directly we test the instance method of the frontend class. major difference is that we have more flags to pass now, most initialization functions take an array as an input. also some methods may take an array as input, for example, :code:`ndarray.__add__` would expect an array as input, despite the :code:`self.array`. and to make our test is **complete** we need to generate seperate flags for each.

 **Important Helper Functions**

-:func:`helpers.test_frontend_instance_method` is used to test frontend instance methods.
+:func:`helpers.test_frontend_method` is used to test frontend instance methods.
 It is used in the same way as :func:`helpers.test_frontend_function`.

-**Useful Notes**
-The :func:`helpers.test_frontend_instance_method` takes an argument :code:`frontend_class` which is the frontend class to test.
-This is the relevant Ivy frontend class and not the native framework class.

 Frontend Instance Method Test Examples